-Each health office in District 161 is staffed by a full-time registered nurse.
+Each health office in District 161 is staffed by a full-time nurse.
 Every nurse is trained in first aid, CPR, and the use of an Automated External Defibrillator [AED].
 The role of the school nurse is to promote the physical, emotional, and social well-being of students by providing comprehensive health services.

 When Should a Child Stay Home From School?